Top 5 employee benefits and perks

 In our modern working lives, people need to be able to develop their skills and career, and employees increasingly expect the company they work for to provide an environment that encourages learning and progression.

 Offering various options works best, as it will enable your employees to select the things that inspire them.
-For some, it may be gaining formal qualifications.
-For others, it may be attending workshops or hearing from inspirational speakers.
+For some, it may be gaining formal qualifications or completing online training.
+For others, it may be mentorship and coaching, attending workshops, or hearing from inspirational speakers.

 4. Increased leave